 You may place your prayer intentions in the Grotto of Lourdes through the official site of the Sanctuary of Lourdes here

-The theme of Pope Francis’s message for the XXV World Day of Sick being celebrated on 11 February 2017 is:
+The theme of Pope Francis’s message for the XXVI World Day of Sick being celebrated on 11 February 2017 is: